 We're here to provide you with some guidance and give you some practical, actionable bulking season dos and don'ts to help you get the most out of this phase of your training cycle.

 To gain muscle while maintaining low body fat...

 DON'T eat everything in sight. "#BulkLife!"

-DO maintain a high protein, moderate carbohydrate and low fat diet.
-This has been shown to yield the best results.
-A safe estimate is 1.2g of protein per pound of body weight, 2-2.5g of carbohydrates per pound body weight and 0.35g of fat per pound body weight.
+DO maintain a high protein, moderate carbohydrate and low-fat diet.
+Eating the best bulking foods in appropriate (rather than excessive) quantities has been shown to yield the best results.
+As far as macronutrients go, a safe estimate to follow is 1.2g of protein per pound of body weight, 2-2.5g of carbohydrates per pound bodyweight and 0.35g of fat per pound body weight.

-DO maintain a moderate Cardio routine to keep fat gain to a minimum while bulking.
-This does not mean you need to spend hours on the treadmill.
-Instead, staying active, playing a sport or jogging in the park will not be detrimental to gaining muscle in the offseason.
+DO maintain a moderate cardio routine.
+There's nothing wrong with doing some cardio while bulking to keep fat gain to a minimum.
+This does not mean you need to spend hours on the treadmill, though.
+Staying active by playing your favorite sport or going for a light jog in the park is perfectly acceptable and will not be detrimental to gaining muscle in the offseason.